AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/classifications.md

 [!DNL Experience Platform] provides support for ingesting Analytics Classifications data into Adobe Experience Platform.

 Classifications allow for Analytics variable data to be categorized and displayed in different ways when reports are generated.
-To use the Analytics Classifications Data Connector, your data must be migrated to the new classifications infrastructure of Adobe Analytics.
-For more information, please contact your CSM.
+The Analytics Classifications Data Connector requires your data to have been migrated to the new Classifications infrastructure of the Adobe Analytics prior to use.
+To confirm the status of your data, please contact your CSM.

 The documentation below provides information on how to connect Analytics Classifications to Platform using the user interface: